cnbbooks/lfe-tutorial/sequential/stdlib.md

 ## The Erlang Standard Library

 ### ``man`` Pages and Online Docs
-Erlang has a lot of standard modules to help you do things.
+Erlang has a lot of standard modules to help you do things which are directly callable from LFE.
 For example, the module ``io`` contains a lot of functions to help you perform various acts of formatted input/output.
 Depending upon your Erlang installation, you may have man pages available.
 From your operating system shell, you can found out by typing ``erl -man <module name>`` like so:

 ```bash
 $ erl -man io